BlueTeamProject/Sherlocks-Tomes/README.md

 2. What IP Address and MAC Address did it come from?

-3. Find/rebuild as many of the six tomes you can, and speculate as to why you can't find some.
+3. Find/rebuild as many of the six tomes you can, and speculate as to why you can't find some. -hint: 'Soup'
-	-leave hint file stating all 6 tomes' names.
-	-have '_sudo wipe_' usage included in log file.

 4. If Watson didn’t want the files recovered, what could he have done differently?
 Anything effective works!